-Learn how you can help and accomodate students going through difficult times or suffering from mental health issues.
+Learn how you can help and accommodate students going through difficult times or suffering from mental health issues.

 Mental Health and Learning

 The year 2020 marked an important moment in education: the 50th anniversary of the 1970 Education (Handicapped Children) Act.
 This act obliged UK Local Education Authorities to educate all children irrespective of any physical or mental disabilities.
 This act was the first step towards the recognition of “Special Educational Needs and Disabilities”.
 Students are considered to have Special Educational Needs and Disabilities, or SEND ,when they find it more difficult to make progress than other students the same age.
 Examples of SEND include (but are not limited to): specific learning difficulties, recognised disabilities, speech and language difficulties, and emotional, mental health, or social difficulties.

 Despite this important educational milestone, the year 2020 is likely to be remembered for the pandemic and its impact on students and their education.
 Its impact on students’ mental health is only beginning to emerge.
 A BBC analysis, in February 2022, found a 77% rise in the number of children needing specialist treatment for a severe mental health crisis (BBC 2022).
 Research by the NHS in the UK suggests that, now, as many as 1 in 6 UK young people may face a mental health problem (Government Office for Science 2008), when in only 2017, that number was 1 in 9 young people.
 The situation in The US is similar, with the Centers for Disease Control and Prevention (CDC) stating in 2021 that more than a third (37%) of high school students reported experiencing poor mental health in the COVID-19 pandemic, and 44% reported feelings of sadness or hopelessness in 2021.
 Of course, The UK and The US are only two countries.
 In March 2022, UNICEF reported that the COVID-19 pandemic has prevented 405 million school children across the world from a complete return to the classes, and 23 countries have yet to fully reopen schools.

 Impact of Mental Health on Learning